Revised: September 7, 2015

-There are times in our lives when we must make a decision to either place GOD above all things or to be tempted to try to exalt ourselves above His authority.
+There are times in our lives when we must make a decision to either place GOD above all things, or to allow ourselves to be tempted to exalt ourselves above His authority.
 Each of these actions will yield results, but the results nor the rewards will be equals.

 To illustrate this point, I will be using what I perceive as a correlation between King David and King Uzziah as we read about King David in 2 Samuel 6 and King Uzziah in 2 Chronicles 26.
 This correlation is founded in them both approaching the altar of the LORD, but receiving a different response based upon the LORD’s perception of their hearts.
 King David chose to do what was honorable before the LORD, so his offering was accepted, while King Uzziah chose to promote himself above the LORD, which resulted in rejection.
 They each received their own reward from a just GOD.